Ironchip-Security/Ironchip-Windows-Logon/README.md

      <img alt="Additional Configuration view" src="./assets/additional-configuration-view.png" width="350"/>
    </p>

- 5) On this view, you can select in wich scenarios you want Ironchip credential provider to be applied.
+ 5) On this view, you can select in which scenarios you want Ironchip credential provider to be applied.

     #### Scenarios
       - **Logon:** Scenario to access the workstation either using logon or unlock.